kayhide/redis-job/README.md

 Collect those ports and give them to env vars `DB_PORT` and `REDIS_PORT`.

-You can get them by:
+Including them, you can collect all necessary env vars by:

 ```
-$ make ports
+$ make envs
 ```

+The following steps assume these vars are set.

 ### 2. Start Rails web server